Trump tariffs threaten to derail Canada's economic recovery

 PHOTO

-U.S. tariffs that took effect on Tuesday are threatening to derail Canada's fledgling economic recovery and will fuel rise in consumer prices and unemployment, potentially triggering a recession.
+OTTAWA - U.S. tariffs that took effect on Tuesday are threatening to derail Canada's fledgling economic recovery and will fuel a rise in consumer prices and unemployment, potentially triggering a recession.

 Canada relies on the United States for 75% of its exports and a third of all imports.
 Its dependency on trade for economic growth leaves Canada vulnerable to a protracted trade war.